mama-cailleach/python-portfolio/python-experiments/README.md

 - **critical-hiss/**
   D&D-themed Python experiments.
 At the moment: a simple random character generator.

 - **truco-2000/**
   CLI truco card game with ASCII art.
-Only in PTBR at the moment
+Only in PTBR for now.

 ## General Notes